opossum-tool/OpossumUI/CONTRIBUTING.md

 Development under Linux and macOS is fully supported: Development under Windows has currently the following limitations:

-- only Windows executables can be built,
+- only Windows executables can be built.
-- "version unknown" is written in the built app instead of the commit hash

 ### Repo setup